Craigspaz/graphics101-airbrush/README.md

     $t = \frac{ \sqrt{ ( x - x_0 )^2 + ( y - y_0 )^2 } }{ \textit{radius} }$

     Then all we need is a *falloff* function of *t* to create interesting circular shapes.
-With such a function, the each airbrush image pixel's alpha value is then conveniently expressed as color's alpha * *f(t)*.
+With such a function, each airbrush image pixel's alpha value is then conveniently expressed as the color's alpha * *f(t)*.
+Note that the user-specified color has an alpha value.
+We multiply it by the falloff function.

     * **(25 points)** Writing the code that iterates over every x,y pixel of the brush image and sets its RGBA components appropriately.
 That